This is an official version.

-28. Members and employees of the corporation shall, before entering upon their duties, take and sign, before a justice of the peace or a commissioner for oaths, an oath or affirmation of fidelity and secrecy in the form set out in the Schedule to this Act.
+28. Members, officers and employees of the corporation shall, before entering upon their duties, take and sign, before a justice of the peace or a commissioner for oaths, an oath or affirmation of fidelity and secrecy in the form set out in the Schedule to this Act.

 Members not to contract with corporation

 29. (1) A member of the corporation shall not directly or indirectly, by himself or herself or a person in trust for the member or on his or her account, undertake or enjoy in whole or in part a contract, agreement or work with or for the corporation.

 (2) Subsection (1) does not apply to a member of the corporation only because of his or her being a member of a company which enters into or upon or does a contract, agreement or work with or for or otherwise has dealings with the corporation, but that member shall not vote in the meetings of the corporation in respect of that contract, agreement or work and if he or she does vote the vote shall not be counted.